Butler strong down stretch, Heat hold off Celtics 130-124 - WTMJ

 Miami led by as many as 26 in the first half before Boston stormed back, opening the third quarter on a 22-8 run to get within 12 points.

-The Celtics kept chipping away and trimmed it all the way to 113-107 with 4:51 to play on a layup by Kemba Walker.
+The Celtics kept chipping away and cut it all the way to 113-107 with 4:51 to play on a layup by Walker.

 It was 118-109 when Fournier got free in the corner for a 3.
 But Robinson answered with his own 3 on Miami’s ensuing possession to push the lead back to 121-112.

-Walker turned over on Boston’s next trip and Adebayo put it back in to get the lead back to double digits.
+Walker turned it over on Boston’s next trip and Adebayo scored on a put back to get the lead back to double digits.

 Miami was able to close things out at the free-throw line.